Skip to Content

 Fuel System Overview

 Most stalling issues are caused by a fueling issue, either too little or too much.
-Before we get into the detail of your problem, it may be helpful to have an outline of how an ATV fuel system works and the fuel ratio it likes.
+Before we get into the details of your problem, it may be helpful to outline how an ATV fuel system works and the fuel ratio it likes.

 Fuel-injected fuel systems – Some modern ATVs employ fuel-injected ECU-controlled fuel systems.
 This guide doesn’t cover those types of models.
 If you have a fuel-injected type system, begin your diagnosis by reading DTC’S. (Diagnostic Trouble Codes).

-A common cause of a fuel-injected bike dining when you give it gas is a throttle position sensor fault and fuel injector issue.
+When you give it gas, a common cause of a fuel-injected engine stall is a throttle position sensor fault and fuel injector issue.

 Check the wiring terminals are secure and undamaged.

-Fuel-injected bike store fault codes and so that’s the smartest place to begin diagnosis.
+Fuel-injected bikes store fault codes and so that’s the smartest place to begin diagnosis.

 Carburetor fuel systems – As most ATVs run carburetor-type fuel systems, this guide will cover those.